Lake District Things To Do Travel UK

 Being such a unique part of the country with so much history, there are obviously many museum and gallery experiences to take your interest.
 I’ve already mentioned those associated with Beatrix Potter and William Wordsworth, but here are a few others:

-The Derwent Pencil Museum – one for a rainy day, the Derwent Pencil Museum was the place where the first ever pencil was made.
-The museum takes you through the graphite mining process, and also has the worlds largest pencil on display.
-You can also buy artwork supplies here in the gift shop.
-See the official website for more info.
+The Derwent Pencil Museum exhibits the place where the first pencil was ever made.
+The museum takes you through the graphite mining process and has the world’s largest pencil on display.
+There’s also a great gift shop where you can buy artwork, supplies, and of course, loads of different types of pencil.

 The Windermere Jetty Museum – dedicated to boats, steamboats and their history on Lake Windermere.
 See the website here.